LuKane/KNPhotoBrowser/README.md

 * 9.when photobrowser contain video ,then hide pagecontrol whatever you need or not pageControl
 * 10.pod 1.1.1 -> add KNPhotoBrowser to the cocoapods
 * 11.pod 1.1.2 -> add custom View on photoBrowser
+* 12.pod 1.1.3 -> add custom View with Array on photoBrowser

 ## 1.Function describe and Point